 The NZ specific DRG A39W was created in WIESNZ16 however, it was revised in WIESNZ17 to include pelvic exenteration events only, with an expanded definition to include male patient events, and is still current in WIESNZ25.
 Refer to 4.2.2

-B02W Stroke Clot Retrieval
+B08W Other Stroke Clot Interventions

-The NZ specific DRG B02W was created in WIESNZ19 as a result of the rapid development of clot retrieval services.
+The NZ specific DRG B02W Stroke Clot Retrieval was created in WIESNZ19 as a result of the rapid development of clot retrieval services.
 This service is subject to readiness and time dependency constraints.
 Analysis of cost and activity data was undertaken to improve the weights for this service, allowing for more accurate costing and declining length of stay.
-B02W was revised in WIESNZ20 and is still current in WIESNZ24.
+B02W was revised in WIESNZ20 and was valid until WIESNZ24.
+In WIESNZ25 the allocation of the NZ specific DRG was revised along with the new NZ DRG B08W Other Stroke Clot Interventions.
 Refer to 4.2.2

 C03W Same Day Ophthalmology Injections of Therapeutic Agents